 These are the best cities to party in Peru.
 Of course, since this is a backpacker travel blog, there is a little bit of bias towards backpacker destinations.
 Like yes, I’m aware that I should probably have the lively coastal town of Chiclayo on here as opposed to Huacachina: Population Gringo.
 However, a lot of Peru’s biggest cities, and therefore, most lively party cities, are not usually along the backpacker trail.
 So yeah, keep that in mind.

 And before you go, make sure you have good travel insurance handy while you’re off adventuring across the world.
-I use SafetyWing to keep me covered throughout my travels for as low as $40 a month.
+I use SafetyWing to keep me covered throughout my travels for just a few dollars a day.

 8. Huaraz